Frequently Asked Questions

 A: No. We invite and welcome fellowship applications from scholars in all disciplines but we require applications to articulate clearly the project's value to the humanities.

-Q: For external fellowships, does the Ph.D. need to be held for 4 years at the time of application?
+Q: For external fellowships, does the Ph.D. or other terminal degree need to be held for 4 years at the time of application?

-A: The Ph.D. must be held for 4 years from the start date of the fellowship year (in late-August, exact date dependent on the academic year start of UConn).
+A: All applicants possessing a Ph.D. or their discipline's terminal degree must have held their degree for at least four years prior to the start date of the fellowship year (in late-August, exact date dependent on the academic year start of UConn).
 For the 2021–22 fellowship year, applicants must have received their Ph.D.s before August 20, 2017.

 Q: What does a “residential fellowship” entail during the COVID-19 pandemic?